depau/consmart-ble-mqtt/README.md

 Really.
 If Broadcom makes something, you already know how stable it's going to be.
 But the guys at Raspberry Pi didn't think it was unstable enough, so they decided it was a good idea to use an SD card as the one and only storage device of the computer.
-That thing is a horrible nightmare and you should take it and throw it away.
+That thing is a horrible nightmare and you should burn it.

 That being said, I implemented a workaround in order to reset the Bluetooth chip when it goes woo-woo.
 It works on Arch Linux ARM with the mainline `aarch64` kernel, it